neajul/New-Dependencies/Writing/New Dependencies.md

 ## 3 Back to the Sea

 While some are trying their best to get back to the land, others want to get back to the sea.
-Where *homesteading* describes self-sufficient life on land, *seasteading* takes this idea a step further and out into the open sea (hypothetically, at least).
-Seasteading is an idea from San Francisco, and advocated for by the Seasteading Institute, which in turn was funded by venture capitalist and strangely obsessive Lord of the Rings fan[^301] Peter Thiel, with the goal of making governments *smart*.
+Where *homesteading* describes self-sufficient life on land, *seasteading* takes this idea several steps further and out into the open sea (hypothetically, at least).
+Seasteading is an idea from San Francisco, and advocated for by the Seasteading Institute, which in turn was funded by venture capitalist and strangely obsessive Lord of the Rings fan Peter Thiel[^301], with the goal of making governments *smart*.
 Claiming that most of the land in the world is already taken, the seasteaders propose building floating cities in international waters, free from convention, regulation, and taxes.

 Up until 2020 most attempts to make these dreams a reality had been of moderate success, with crypto millionaire, anti-taxer[^302] and anti-vaxxer[^303] Chad Elwartowski coming closest when he and his girlfriend lived 12 nautical miles off the coast of Thailand in a small, elevated, floating platform for a total of two months before being discovered by the Thai government and having to flee the country in fear of prosecution for violating the country's independence.[^304] Elwartowski is one of the founders of *Ocean Builders*, a company dedicated to the promotion of seasteading, that has been developing so called *SeaPods*, floating luxury homes that look remarkably similar to Apple AirPods in the concept renders[^305].
 The platform in Thailand (which looked nothing like those renders) had been the first prototype.